torhovland/garmin-endurance-in-zone/README.md

 8. Configure _Time in zone A_ and its power or heart rate target.

 9. If you want to use more zones, include zone B and/or C, and configure them the same way.

+# How to upgrade

+## With Garmin Express on a PC

+Connect your device with Garmin Express and sync.
+If there are any new versions, you should see it there.

+## With Garmin Connect on a phone

+1. Make sure your device is on, and open the Garmin Connect app on your phone.

+2. Make sure the device shows as connected in Garmin Connect, and touch it to open a menu.

+3. Select _Activities & App Management_.

+4. Select _Data Fields_.

+5. Select _Endurance in Zone_.

+6. If there are any new versions you will see an Update button.
+Press it.

+7. If you want to confirm that you are running the latest version, open the data field settings and check the App version at the top.
+It should match the [newest published version](https://github.com/torhovland/garmin-endurance-in-zone/releases).